Reviews from Armed Forces resettlement personnel

 Since then I have never looked back and I am very happy.
 I have a great little business doing a job I really like.
 Support is always at hand and I wouldn't hesitate in recommending them to any service personnel looking to find a decent company to work with when they are ready to leave the forces.

-Ken Bertram - Served in the British Army for 14 years and joined LDC in 2000 & retired August 2015
+Ken Bertram - Served in the British Army for 14 years

 I was in the Royal Core Signals based In Germany, Northern Ireland and Gibraltar.
 After leaving the forces I had done other jobs but I didn't get the fulfilment and satisfaction that I craved.
 After seeing various adverts from driving schools offering instructor training I was intrigued to find out how it worked.